johntvolk/ExpandableColumnLayout/README.md

 ## Usage

-`ExpanableColumnLayout` relies on an instance of `ExpandableColumnLayoutDelegate` to provide the information it needs to build the layout. `ExpandableColumnLayoutDelegate` is a sub-type of `UICollectionViewDelegate` and so inherits any of the required behavior of that protocol.
+`ExpanableColumnLayout` relies on an instance of `ExpandableColumnLayoutDelegate` to provide the information it needs to build the layout. `ExpandableColumnLayoutDelegate` is a subtype of `UICollectionViewDelegate` and so inherits any of the required behavior of that protocol.
 In addition, it adds some required behavior of it's own.

 The following two methods _must_ be implemented